Worm Endings Unlimited Blog

 You picked up your Red Wigglers, Now What?

 Place the worms on top of the bedding or under a light, they will immediately migrate down to get away from the light.
-Nights 1 and 2, they will try to leave when it gets dark.
-I recommend keeping a light on, near their new home and allowing some light to filter inside.
-This encourages them from migrating out as they are very sensitive to light.
+Nights 1 and 2, they will attempt to leave when it gets dark.
+I recommend keeping a light on or near their new home and allowing some light to filter inside, this discourages them from migrating out as they are very sensitive to light.

 It is important that the top of the soil stays wet to damp as this is where the worms spend most of their time.
 Worms breathe through their skin requiring moisture to survive; healthy worms are pink and glisten.
 If you use city water, consider leaving a container of water out for 24 hours to de-chlorinate.
 The chlorination in the water is detrimental to all the microorganisms that assist the worms throughout their lives.
 I always have a container ready with day old water and have discovered that using a watering can and lightly moistening the top of the soil works very well.